smartinez-cellenza/training-terraform-intro-labs/labs/CreateStorageAccount.md

 The plan is indicating a resource to delete and a resource to create

 > The azurerm provider will always try to perform update in-place actions.
-When it's not possible (change the name of a resource), a delete / create operation is done.
+When it's not possible (changing the name of a resource for instance), a delete / create operation is done.

 Run the apply command